yangshiteng/DS05---NeuralNetwork/README.md

 - 2. Input each value in feature map into activation function to get a new feature map
 - 3. For the new feature map, we apply Max Pooling or Average Pooling step
 - 4. The final image we get will be used to train the Neural Network

+### 5.14 Tensors for Neural Networks

+Tensors for Neural Networks:
+1. hold the data
+2. hold the weights and biases
+3. are designed for hardware acceleration
+4. Neural Networks can do all the math in a relatively short period of time